-1. GPs (and paramedics) should use the service a lot
+1. GPs (and nurses and paramedics) should use the service a lot

 To make the clinicians want to use the service, there are two conditions that have to be satisfied:

 b.
 The “asker” is going to find out something that they do not already know – either “what should I do with my patient?” or “where should I send them?”
 This means making sure that the right type of clinician is responding to the request – for example, a sufficiently senior specialist or a clinical navigator.

 In addition to these conditions, explicitly including advice & guidance in the pathway for certain specialties / conditions is a good strategy for reinforcing the value of the high quality advice that your asking clinicians will receive.

 This may sound obvious, but no amount of encouraging GPs and paramedics to use advice & guidance can overcome an unreliable service.
 If your calls and written requests get answered reliably, though, you are setup for success.
 See rule 1 above!